 That's why they didn't care about the exoneration of Hillary.

-That's why they never made a big deal about Hillary Clinton deleting subpoenaed emails and using bleach bit and hammers to get rid of the evidence.
+That's why they never made a big deal about Hillary Clinton deleting subpoenaed emails and using bleach bid and hammers to get rid of the evidence.

 Yeah, real obstruction of justice.

-They only care about obstruction if they can say it's Donald Trump, but there's no collusion, there's no underlying crime.
+They only care about obstruction if they can say it's Donald Trump, but there's no collusion.

-So we're gonna make up obstruction because he publicly stated that this was a witch hunt with Robert Mueller over and over again, and that some of these people should be fired.
+So we're going to make up obstruction because he publicly stated that this was a witch hunt with Robert Mueller over and over again and that some of these people should be fired.

 Somehow that's obstruction.